 Most shops have reopened.
 Others are considering the best way to return to business.
 Masks required.

 Lindisfarne Castle, Priory, Nature Reserve

-Lindisfarne Castle will reopen later in the year if it is safe to do so.
+Lindisfarne Castle remains closed until further notice.
 Lindisfarne Priory has re-opened for visitors, but you must reserve a ticket, even if you are an English Heritage member (tickets are still free for members, but you have to reserve them).
 The stunning beaches are plenty, open and mostly deserted, as are the dunes.
 For many, the island has always been about stillness, beauty and nature, and there is still plenty of those.